absurdfarce/themis/README.md

 > ./gradlew shadowJar

 # Overview
-Themis is intended to simplify the process of querying a pair of Cassandra servers fronted by a CQL-compatible proxy which might be sending reads or writes to one or both of those clusters.
-The goal is to validate proper functioning of the proxy by providing an interactive way to write random sample data to one of those endpoints (either of the servers or the proxy directly) and then query those same endpoints.
+Themis is intended to simplify the process of querying a pair of Cassandra cluster fronted by a CQL-compatible proxy, which might be sending reads or writes to one or both of those clusters.

 In this example we will be using the [ZDM Proxy](https://github.com/datastax/zdm-proxy), which routes all requests as follows:
 - Writes are always sent to both Origin and Target.
 - Reads are sent to either Origin or Target, depending on how the proxy is configured.

-For more information on the ZDM Proxy, please refer to its README and [official documentation](https://docs.datastax.com/en/astra-serverless/docs/migrate/introduction.html)
+For more information on the ZDM Proxy, please refer to its README and [official documentation](https://docs.datastax.com/en/astra-serverless/docs/migrate/introduction.html).

+Themis's goal is to validate proper functioning of the proxy by providing an interactive way to write random sample data directly to one of those endpoints (Origin, Target or the proxy directly) and then query those same endpoints.
+For this reason, Themis will open connections as follows:
+* Directly to the Origin cluster.
+* To the proxy deployment (which in turn will connect to Origin and Target based on its configuration).
+* Directly to the Target cluster.

+This allows Themis to write and read data directly from any of these endpoints, enabling you to compare results and verify how the proxy is routing your requests.
+The examples explained later in this document will show you how this works in practice.

+In the examples that follow, we will be using a [DataStax AstraDB](https://astra.datastax.com/) cluster as our Target.
+For more details on AstraDB, please see its [documentation](https://docs.datastax.com/en/astra-serverless/docs/index.html).

-# How Is It Configured?
+# How Is Themis Configured?
 Via a YAML file called `.themis.yaml` and placed in your home directory.

+In this file we have to specify three sets of connection parameters: one for the Origin cluster, one for the Target cluster and a third one for the proxy deployment.
+The exact parameters to specify vary depending on whether the connection is to a regular cluster or an AstraDB one, and on which cluster(s) require authentication.

+If the configuration for a cluster contains an `scb` key it is assumed to represent an AstraDB cluster: in this case only the `username` and `password` keys will be used in addition to the secure connect bundle identified by `scb`, which contains all the other AstraDB connection parameters.

-Here's a sample for a test where the Origin cluster and the ZDM Proxy run locally, and Target is an AstraDB cluster:
+Starting from the simplest case, here's an example where the Origin cluster and the ZDM Proxy run locally, and Target is an AstraDB cluster:

 ```
 origin: